-Like Forrest Gump might have said had he had a garden, (not quoting here!), “Jalapeños are like a box of chocolates, you never know what you’re going to get!”
-Some had me doing the backward blow and grabbing for the ice cold milk.
+Like Forrest Gump might have said had he planted a garden, (not quoting here!), “Jalapeños are like a box of chocolates, you never know what you’re going to get!”
+Some had me doing the backwards blow and grabbing for the ice cold milk.
 And some were very tame and almost sweet.

 But I can sure tell you this, every single one of these Spicy Beer Battered Jalapeño Bottle Caps & Sriracha Sour Cream were devoured and immensely loved by us both.
 Even the hubs enjoyed them!!
 I know!
 Shocker!!!